Limits and possibilities of refractive index in atomic systems: Limits of linear index of refraction

-We start with a simple two-level atom in order to find baseline values for the refractive index to which other values can be compared.
-We will find $\chi$ which would be needed to calculate the refractive index, and then look at how $\chi$ can be changed while considering the natural limitations in doing so.
+We start with the most basic result which comes from a two-level atom driven by an external field $\mathbf{E}$ (shown in \fig{2_level_vs_3_level}a) in order to find baseline values for $\chi$ and therefore $n$ to which other values can be compared, while considering the natural limitations in attaining them.

-The atom has states $\ket{1}$ and $\ket{2}$ with atomic transition frequency $\omega$, and population decay rate $\Gamma$.
-There can be either an electric or magnetic dipole transition between the levels; in this paper we will consider only electric dipoles, which are typically stronger, with dipole operator $\hat{\mathbf{d}}$.
-A medium consisting of these two-level atoms has atomic number density $N$, and we assume that there is no interaction among the atoms.
-The medium is driven by an electric field $\mathbf{E}$ with amplitude $\mathcal{E}$ as in Section \ref{Intro}, with angular frequency $\nu$, detuned from the two-level resonance by $\Delta = \nu-\omega$.
-The polarization of the medium is $\mathbf{P}=N\langle\hat{\mathbf{d}}\rangle = N\hat{\mathbf{\epsilon}}(d\rho_{12}+d^*\rho_{21})$, so we have